RebootJeff/rebootjeff.github.io/source/_posts/2013-09-22-hackr-diary-pre-course-anticipation.markdown

 The Code School tutorial on the Fundamentals of Design was pretty awesome actually.
 It's the only tutorial that doesn't require coding, but it imparted quite a few cool nuggets of knowledge about how to choose fonts, colors, and layouts.
 The layouts part wasn't as insightful (I wish they had you actually implement a grid with some coding), but learning about font characteristics and what defines a good color scheme was sweeeet.
 Hopefully I'll get around to blogging about the basics of fonts and colors one day.
 It's just some very simple stuff that can help a lot.

+Overall, I didn't as much studying on my own as I should have.
+I suck at independent study.
+Bahumbug.

 # I'm so friggin' nervous!
 Although the pre-course check-in meeting left me feeling optimistic about my future success at Hack Reactor, I no longer feel quite so confident.